gilescope/book-exploring-async-basics/src/1_what_is_async.md

 ### Let's draw some parallels to process economics

 In businesses that manufacture goods, we often talk about LEAN processes.
-And this is pretty easy to compare with what concurrency does for programmers.
+And this is pretty easy to compare with why programmers care so much about what we can achieve if we handle tasks concurrently.

 I'll let let this 3 minute video explain it for me:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/Oz8BR5Lflzg" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>